Building a Storage Shed vs Renting a Storage Unit – What You Need to Know

 What Is the Difference?

 Both storage sheds and storage units offer a safe, dedicated place to store your belongings.
-However, they differ greatly in management, flexibility, and cost.
+However, they differ greatly in management, flexibility, cost, and long-term maintenance.

 A storage unit is billed monthly, and facilities like Amy’s Attic Self Storage take care of everything — pest control, climate regulation, lighting, and around-the-clock monitoring.
 If you need more room, you can easily move to a larger unit.
 Amy’s Attic provides flexible options for both residential and business storage customers.

-A shed gives you a permanent space at home and daily convenience, but you’re responsible for construction, upkeep, and security.
+A shed gives you a permanent space at home and daily convenience, but you’re responsible for construction, upkeep, insulation, security, and weather protection.
 Its size is fixed, and expansion isn’t easy once built.

 Factors to Consider